astagi/astagi/README.md

 ### Hello, this is Andrea! 👋

-Passionate free software and Open source software contributor, amateur bluesman and biker.
+Passionate FLOSS contributor, amateur bluesman and free biker.

 ### Where to find me